On the Grothendieck-Serre Conjecture about principal bundles and its generalizations

 \subsection{Acknowledgements}

-The first draft of this paper was written during the author's stay at the Universit\'e Lyon~1 for the quarter ``Algebraic groups and geometry of the Langlands program''.
+The first draft of this paper was written during the author's stay at the Universit\'e Claude Bernard Lyon~1 for the quarter ``Algebraic groups and geometry of the Langlands program''.
 He wants to thank the organizers and especially Philippe Gille for his interest and stimulating discussions.
 The author is grateful to Dima Arinkin, Vladimir Chernousov, and Ivan Panin for constant interest in his work.
 The author is partially supported by the NSF DMS grant 1764391.
 A~part of the work was done during the author's stay at Max Planck Institute for Mathematics in Bonn.
 The author is thankful to the anonymous referee for reading the paper very carefully.